Haivision/srt/docs/output-pace-control.md

 Published: 2020-06-26
 Last Updated: 2020-06-26

-**content**

 ## Introduction
-This document introduces the Output Pace Mode (OPM) option (`SRTO_OUTPACEMODE`), an option that defines how the options affecting the SRT Sender output rate (`SRTO_MAXBW`, `SRTO_INPUTBW`, and `SRTO_OHEADBW`) are combined to achieve Output Rate Control (OPC).
+This document introduces the Output Pace Mode (OPM) option (`SRTO_OUTPACEMODE`), an option that defines how the options affecting the SRT Sender output rate (`SRTO_MAXBW`, `SRTO_INPUTBW`, and `SRTO_OHEADBW`) are combined to achieve Output Pace Control (OPC).

 ## Overview
 To ensure smooth video playback of a live mode receiving peer, SRT in live mode must control the sender buffer level to prevent overfill and depletion.
 Output pace control (OPC) is not a congestion control mechanism and does not have the goal to be a fair Internet citizen.
 Live mode fairness cannot be accomplished inside SRT but rather outside by controlling the bitrate of the encoder at the input of the SRT sender.
-OPC attempt to send packets as fast as they are submitted by the application to maintain a relatively stable buffer level.
+OPC attempts to send packets as fast as they are submitted by the application to maintain a relatively stable buffer level.
 While this looks like a simple problem, the sender`s constituent of the ARQ (Automatic Repeat reQuest) system between the input and output of the SRT sender adds some complexity.

 The optimal buffer levels in a SRT system are (in unit of time) around RTT (Round Trip Time) for the sender and just below the configured latency (`SRTO_LATENCY`) for the receiver.
 Assuming:
 1. the SRT sender transmits at the same rate the application submits packets, and